Applications Due: February 15, 2018, 11:59 p.m. Eastern Time

-Eligible Applicants: Eligible entities for this program are private nonprofit organizations for which the primary purpose of the organization as a whole is to provide culturally specific services to one or more of the following racial and ethnic communities:
+Eligible Applicants: Eligible entities for the SAS Culturally Specific Program are private nonprofit organizations for which the primary purpose of the organization as a whole is to provide culturally specific services to one or more of the following racial and ethnic communities:

 Link to Full Announcement: Here

-Contact Information: For assistance with the requirements of this solicitation, contact the OVW SAS Program Unit at (202) 307-6026 or OVW.SASP@usdoj.gov.
+Contact Information: For assistance with the requirements of this solicitation, contact OVW at (202) 307-6026 or OVW.SASP@usdoj.gov.

-Pre-Application Conference Calls: OVW will conduct two (2) Pre-Application Information Sessions.
-During these sessions, OVW staff will review the SAS Culturally Specific Program requirements, review the solicitation, and allow for a brief question and answer session.
+Pre-Application Information Sessions: OVW will conduct 2 web-based pre-application information sessions for entities interested in submitting an application for the SAS Culturally Specific Program.
 Participation in these sessions is optional.
+Interested applicants who do not participate are still eligible to apply.
+During these sessions, OVW staff will review the SAS Culturally Specific Program requirements, review the solicitation, and allow for a brief question and answer period.
 The sessions are tentatively scheduled for:

 Anyone interested in submitting an application to the SAS Culturally Specific Program may register to participate in a pre-application call.
 The total number of participants for each call is limited to 50 individuals.
 Please note: Registration is on a first-come-first-serve basis, and space is not guaranteed.
 Interested participants from the same agency/jurisdiction are strongly encouraged to participate together so that as many communities as possible can join the call.